FAB-500: World War II development

 Aerial bomb development during World War II was limited.
 In 1943, the long welded FAB-500M-43 rolled out, and in 1944 the short stubby FAB-500M-44, which was followed by the similar FAB-500M-46 just after the war, featuring a nose ring for increased drag.

 Cold War development

 The FAB-500M-54 model was rolled out in 1954, shaped for internal carriage by heavy bombers.

 The FAB-500M-62 rolled out in 1962, a low-drag bomb intended for carriage on external hardpoints on fighter bombers etc. Early models were unguided, with a single nose fuze, and compatible with most models of Soviet aircraft.

 Operational history

-The FAB-500sv was used throughout World War 2 and supplied to various countries and beligrants.
+The FAB-500sv was used throughout World War 2 and supplied to various countries and beligerants.
 Prior to WWII it was supplied to the Spanish Republic during the Spanish Civil War, there being designated R-500, the R standing for its Russian origin, followed by the weight of the bomb.